abbeyperini/digital-garden/blogs/new-codebase.md

 I really love drawing flow charts and diagrams for applications.
 Tools like [miro](https://miro.com/) and [whimsical](https://whimsical.com/) make it easy and shareable.
 These can be as simple as a tree of components or files and how they relate to each other.
 Flow charts following the flow of data are super useful, especially if there are any integrations, micro-services, or [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 You don't just have to use drawings to create these mental models.
 It's common to write out what each API endpoint does, including request and response structure.

+There are a few reasons I'm recommending manual methods for creating these diagrams and documentation.
+You may not have or be able to get permission to feed the code into a code visualization tool or AI.
+You may not have the requisite knowledge to recognize if the tool spit out some incorrect information.
+Finally, manually reorganizing all of the information you've learned so far is a different type of learning than reading a summary a tool made.
+Putting it all into context yourself increases the chances that the information will make it into your long-term memory.

 Once you're finished, ask a developer who is more familiar with the project if you missed anything.